frcdesign/FRCDesign.org/docs/design-guide/stage2/2B-basicShooter.md

     [Stealth wheels](https://www.andymark.com/products/stealth-wheels-options), fairlane wheels (colloqiual term in FRC for wheels made of solid rubber with a small core for the axle) ([WCP Solid Roller Wheels](https://wcproducts.com/products/solid-roller-wheels)), and Colson wheels are chosen commonly because of their lack of compression and soft grippy silicone surface.
 These are all good options for shooter wheels to prototype in a build season.

     For this design, 4" Solid Roller Wheels have been chosen because of their grip and large diameter (leading to good contact time).
 This is combined with a compression of about half an inch to transfer a good amount of energy to the power cells when they are launched.

-    A good gear ratio should allow us to spin up to speed quickly while allowing it to hit the maximum speed needed for a the distance you want to shoot from.
-The ratio needed is also heavily impacted by the diameter of the wheels; a larger wheel needs less angular speed than a smaller wheel.
-For instance, a 2-inch wheel at 3000 RPM matches a 4-inch wheel at 1500 RPM in effective speed.

 ???
 Concept "Spin"